 Welcome to Spinning Numbers.
 The topics covered here are what you will find in an undergraduate electrical engineering course on circuits.
-My goal is to talk to you like a good friend who wants to help you understand these elegant ideas.
+My goal is to explain things to you as a good friend who wants to help you understand these elegant ideas.

-Circuit simulation is a critical tool for all engineers.
-A special feature here at Spinning Numbers is the Circuit sandbox simulator.
-You can study circuits and try out your own ideas.
-The simulator is something I wanted to make available on Khan Academy but didn’t have the time during my fellowship.
+Circuit simulation is a critical tool for engineers.
+A special feature at Spinning Numbers is the Circuit sandbox simulator.
+You can study circuits by simulation and try out your own ideas.

 Creating the site